Skip to main content

 Summary

 Are you motivated by compassion and a desire to support others in their health and well-being?
 The Prepare to Care programme is designed for individuals who want to make a positive impact in the health and social care sector.
-Whether you're exploring a new career or returning to education, this pathway offers a supportive introduction to the values, skills and knowledge needed to work confidently with people across a range of care settings.
+Whether you're exploring a new career or returning to education, this pathway offers a supportive introduction to the values, skills, and knowledge needed to work confidently across a range of health and care settings.

-As part of this programme, you will complete three nationally recognised qualifications:
+As part of this programme, you will complete two nationally recognised qualifications:

-Level 1 Certificate in Introduction to Health, Social Care and Children’s and Young People’s Settings – Created to help you gain insight into the roles, responsibilities,and principles of care across different settings.
+NCFE Level 1 Certificate in Introduction to Health, Social Care and Children’s and Young People’s Settings – Gain an understanding of the roles, responsibilities, and core principles across a variety of care environments.

 Next course dates